-Our Repped series asks Los Angeles agents to get real about what they want from prospective clients, Hollywood, headshots, and more.
-This week: Jennifer Sims, talent agent and partner at mid-sized agency RPM Talent.
+Our Repped series asks agents to get real about what they want from prospective clients, Hollywood, headshots, and more.
+We sit with Jennifer Sims, talent agent and partner at mid-sized agency RPM Talent.
 Her eclectic client list features actors who have recently booked “This Is Us,” “9-1-1,” “Lethal Weapon,” and “Kidding.”
 She emphasizes the importance of career plans, staying true to yourself, and not forgetting mental conditioning and physical wellness.

 Describe your talent roster.

 Talented and seasoned theatrical, commercial, stage, voiceover, print, and extreme actors.
 We have a highly selective and diverse roster, comprising all ethnicities, ages, backgrounds, and types.
 We seek unique skills and exceptional qualities in talent and personality.

 Are you looking for any particular types of clients right now?

 Driven, focused, extraordinary talent.
 We are always seeking actors with professional experience and strong training.
 And we’re always open to diversity and actors who speak multiple languages with talent to back it up.

 How often do you meet with new talent?

 Year-round and as often as possible, though we have limited time during episodic and pilot seasons.
 Industry professionals refer really impressive talent to us.
 We select actors who take this profession seriously, want to collaborate, and are willing to do the necessary work.